gbmhunter/blog/content/programming/operating-systems/linux/programs/ps.md

 $ ps -aux | grep hocus_pocus
 ```

-Note: grep will **match anything on the line** printed by ps -aux.
-That means that hocus_pocus will be matched against the username column and any paths in the process name.
+Note: grep will **match anything on the line** printed by `ps -aux`.
+That means that `hocus_pocus` will be matched against the username column and any paths in the process name.

-However, aside from having to use two commands, there are other disadvantages to using ps with grep.
-A completely new program, pgrep was built to try and provide a better process-searching tool.
+However, aside from having to use two commands, there are other disadvantages to using `ps` with `grep`.
+A completely new program, `pgrep` was built to try and provide a better process-searching tool.